This article was updated on May 17, 2022

 Small business owners wear many hats, and in many cases, that includes the role of a marketer.
+When operating a local business it is important to know exactly how to promote a new business.
 Fortunately, there are easy, low-cost (and even free) ways to get the word out about your business.

 Whether you were forced to close your doors due to COVID-19 and are looking for ways to attract new customers, or you're looking for new ways to engage your existing customers, this article is full of tips to get your business's name out in the community as you reopen.